eje24/coral/README.md

     - `_tensor_multiply_existing_by_scalar` will mutate an existing tensor (void return)
     - see https://softwareengineering.stackexchange.com/questions/422786/naming-convention-for-functions-that-mutate-arguments-vs-creating-a-new-object
 - note that reference counting for maintaining topological sort in grad meta is consistent with a variable appearing multiple times in a list of arguments. this is true because `grad_meta_t->ref_count` counts the number of instances in which the variable shows up as an argument, counted by the multiplicity of the argument, rather than just number of graph nodes it's present as an argument in
+- currently, coral only supports up to three dimensional tensors
+    - will possible be extended to arbitrarily many dimensions (performance considerations)
+- too much indirection

 AUTOGRAD:
 - grad_node_t